Bedfordshire Opportunities for Learning Disabilities Appeal (BOLD)

 Download the Case for Support here.

-BGC Capital appeal to build a new education and work training centre with social and community facilities.
+BOLD Capital appeal to build a new education and work training centre with social and community facilities.

 Architects Vision of the New Centre

 I am pleased to say the appeal is going well and as you can imagine I am very busy writing applications to trusts and following up on the leads my Patrons and Vice-Patrons have given me.
 It will be at least another six months before most of the large applications have been completed, some taking over forty hours of work for a single application.